 Financial Metrics

-Similarly, do your due diligence by analyzing not just the property, but surrounding market trends.
+Similarly, do your due diligence by analyzing not just the property, but the surrounding market trends.
 How has this type of property been performing?
 Are there any indicators that it might significantly rise or fall in demand?
 These questions help you ensure that your investments meet your long-term goals.

 Keep Track of Your Growing Portfolio with STRATAFOLIO